run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 To use the Run:ai inference module you must pre-install the following

 #### Knative
 Inference workloads require knative serving installed.
 Follow the instructions [here](https://knative.dev/docs/install/).
+Then, [configure it](./prerequisites/knative-configuration.md) to enable integration with Run:ai.

+#### HPA Autoscaler
+In order to enable autoscaling based on metrics that aren't `throughput` or `concurrency`, you'll need to install HPA autoscaler, as [described here](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#install-optional-serving-extensions).

 #### Prometheus adapter